 7) Transcriber – Are You a Fast and Accurate Typists?

-Transcribers are paid on the amount of work they complete; sometimes the pay is per audio minute, and other times it's per page or audio file.
+Transcribers are paid on the amount of work they complete; sometimes, the pay is per audio minute, and other times it's per page or audio file.
 Generally, the faster you can type, the more work you can complete, the more money you can earn.
-Again, this gig is completely flexible, you can do transcription work at any time as long as you meet your deadlines.
+Again, this gig is entirely flexible, and you can do transcription work at any time as long as you're able to meet your deadlines.

 To see if you have the right personality for bookkeeping, check out this free 3-part training from the Bookkeepers.

-As you can see, there are lots of great home-based business ideas for women that will allow you to have a flexible schedule and make good money working from home.
+As you can see, there are many flexible home-based business ideas for women that will allow you to have control over your time and make good money working from home.
 Now it's up to you to choose the right business for your personality and lifestyle.